Beginner's Guide to Google Analytics 4 User Permissions

 Google Analytics Permission Levels

 Google Analytics lets you provide permissions at 2 different levels of your Google Analytics account.
-The levels of user permissions are based on how every Analytics account is structured.
+The user permissions levels are based on how every Analytics account is structured.

 1. Account Level

 An account is the top-most level of organization.
-It can include multiple properties (websites) and multiple views.
+It can include multiple properties (websites).

-Providing access at the account level means allowing access to all of the properties and views in your account.
+Providing access at the account level means allowing access to all of the properties in your account.

 For example, let’s say your company owns a handful of restaurants.
 Your company is the account level, and each restaurant site is a property.
-If you provide access to Analytics at your account level, that user will have access to Analytics for each one of your restaurant sites in addition.
+If you provide access to Analytics at your account level, that user will have access to Analytics for each one of your restaurant sites.

 2. Property Level

 A property is typically a website.
-In the example we used above, each of your restaurant websites is going to be set up as a property.
+In the example I used above, each of your restaurant websites is going to be set up as a property.

-Providing access at property level means allowing access to all the views you have set up in your property/website.
+Providing access at property level means allowing access to just that one property in your Google Analytics account.

 Types of Google Analytics User Permissions